Choosing a trail building project

 - Easy access to the work site for vehicles, people and tools.
 Please ensure the morning classroom location is no more than 30 minutes from the worksite and that the parking lot to the actual site of trail construction is no more than a half-mile walk.

 - Try to plan an achievable project based on the number of attendants who register and their trail building experience.
 Generally, 500-800 feet of new trail is a reasonable goal.
-It takes at least 30-40 people to build 1,000 feet of trail, which is the longest acceptable project.
-More than that is difficult to manage.
+It takes at least 30-40 people to build 1,000 feet of trail, which is about the longest acceptable project.

 Assess the number and type of tools you need and determine if this matches the proposed project and number of attendants.
 Please do not plan on using mechanized trail-building equipment, as this is beyond the Crew's experience level and can endanger volunteers.

 When selecting a work site(s) for the Crew visit, keep this in mind: It is ideal when the topics covered in the classroom session can be reinforced in the field.
 Topics that will be covered in the morning and are applicable to the afternoon session include: